ByteDev/ByteDev.Http/README.md

 Located in namespace: `ByteDev.Http.FormUrlEncoded.Serialization`.

 Supports:
-- All built .NET basic types (primitives, decimal, string, object etc.)
+- All built in .NET basic types (primitives, decimal, string, object etc.)
 - Options for switching on and off encoding/decoding of characters through the `SerializeOptions` and `DeserializeOptions` type parameters.
 - `FormUrlEncodedPropertyNameAttribute` on properties to override the property name to use when serializing/deserializing